Elfriede Paul: Career

 In July 1933, Paul received a tip that her house was going to be searched for banned literature.
 The Sturmabteilung officers arrived at 06:30, but found nothing.
 Paul left a copy of the Volkischer Beobachter on her desk to assuage their suspicions.

 In 1934, Paul received her license to be a doctor.
 Between 1934 and 1937, Paul worked part time in the Municipal Office of Greater Berlin as a school doctor for infants.
 At the same time, she was an unpaid assistant in the Hygiene Institute of the University of Berlin.

 From 1936 to 1939, Paul worked as a doctor for the League of German Girls, a Nazi organization.
 In 1936, Paul settled to become a general practitioner in Wilmersdorf.
-Reich Culture Minister Hans Hinkel lived on the same floor as her practice.
+Reich Chamber of Culture official Hans Hinkel lived on the same floor as her practice.
 From 1936 to 1942, Paul continued her general practitioner career.

-Red Orchestra
+Resistance

 At the end of 1936, Libertas Schulze-Boysen and Walter Küchenmeister, on the advice of Elisabeth Schumacher, sought out Paul.
 Küchenmeister, Schumacher, and a Mr. Schwarz were selected to visit Paul's surgery waiting room.
 The conversation did not proceed in the waiting room, so Schwarz ordered Schumacher to introduce himself but Paul feared arrest and remained on guard and it was only slowly that her confidence was restored.
 Paul stated the following: